By the end of this section, you will be able to:

 Our study of astronomy has taught us that we have always been wrong in the past whenever we have claimed that Earth is somehow unique.
 Galileo, using the newly invented technology of the telescope, showed us that Earth is not the center of the solar system, but merely one of a number of objects orbiting the Sun.
 Our study of the stars has demonstrated that the Sun itself is a rather undistinguished star, halfway through its long main-sequence stage like so many billions of others.
 There seems nothing special about our position in the Milky Way Galaxy either, and nothing surprising about our Galaxy’s position in either its own group or its supercluster.

 The discovery of planets around other stars confirms our idea that the formation of planets is a natural consequence of the formation of stars.
 We have identified thousands of exoplanets—planets orbiting around other stars, from huge ones orbiting close to their stars (informally called “hot Jupiters”) down to planets smaller than Earth.
 A steady stream of exoplanet discoveries is leading to the conclusion that earthlike planets occur frequently—enough that there are likely many billions of “exo-Earths” in our own Milky Way Galaxy alone.
-From a planetary perspective, smaller planets are not unique.
+From a planetary perspective, Earth-size planets are not unusual.

 Philosophers of science sometimes call the idea that there is nothing special about our place in the universe the Copernican principle.
 Given all of the above, most scientists would be surprised if life were limited to our planet and had started nowhere else.
 There are billions of stars in our Galaxy old enough for life to have developed on a planet around them, and there are billions of other galaxies as well.
 Astronomers and biologists have long conjectured that a series of events similar to those on the early Earth probably led to living organisms on many planets around other stars, and possibly even on other planets in our solar system, such as Mars.